The Permit to Work (PtW) system allows you to apply to work on the water supply and wastewater networks.

 - Permit On Hold.
-The permit may be placed on hold for reasons that are outside of Council and Contractor control, such as Covid-19 Alert Levels.
+The permit may be placed on hold for reasons that are outside of Council and Contractor control, such as COVID-19 restrictions.

 - Permit Suspended.
 The permit may be suspended where the special condition and precautions are not adhered to, or where the work is impacting the safe delivery of water.

 Please be aware that the permit to work only assesses whether the work impacts the correct and safe operation of the three waters networks.
 It is important to note that the permit to work:

 - Does not assess the safety of the work itself.
 Contractors need to work with their client and Council to ensure that a safe work method has been appropriately reviewed and approved, prior to applying for this permit.